 7. Read it out loud A great way to assess the quality of something you have written is to read it out loud.
 Whether it’s an important email, an essay, or a book, the best way to determine if it flows well is to hear it.
 A sentence may make sense to you when read it silently, but reading it out loud may help you pick up on small errors that aren’t evident when reading it silently to yourself.

 8. Revise The more you revise, the less likely there will be errors.
 Your writing also becomes more concise each time you edit it.
 It’s a good idea to have a colleague or peer read your work and offer feedback.
 Peer reviewing is highly recommended, especially if you have someone you trust who can provide valuable insight.

 9. Practice makes perfect The best way to become a better writer is to practice.
 The more you write, the better you’ll become at writing.
 Write whenever you get the chance – even if you’re just writing down random thoughts.
 Begin writing your own blog or become a guest contributor for one of your favorite publications.
 It doesn’t matter what you write – the point is to just start writing.
-You can obtain the skills you need to become a better, more effective writer by enrolling at Fremont College.
+You can obtain the skills you need to become a better, more effective writer by enrolling at Fremont University.
 Whether you want to write a novel or just improve your business writing skills, degree programs at Fremont provide you with the necessary skills to write well.
 We offer degree programs in Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
-Contact us today to request a free career guide and to learn more about how Fremont College can prepare you for a rewarding career.
+Contact us today to request a free career guide and to learn more about how Fremont University can prepare you for a rewarding career.